 The bill impact study will provide valuable information for the Commission to evaluate mass market rate design changes, on both a generic and utility specific basis.
 The bill impact(s) can help inform the Commission regarding the pace of implementation and the specific rate design modifications.
-Since the Track Two Order does not require the application of a specific rate design, the Staff proposal includes a two-step approach.
+Since the Track II Order does not require the application of a specific rate design, the Staff proposal includes a two-step approach.
 The first step is the development of the rate design(s) for VDER Phase Two rates.
-Upon completing the first step of determining the VDER Phase Two rates, a subsequent step will be established to examine opt-out rate designs that would be applicable to all mass market customers.
+Upon completing the first step of determining the VDER Phase Two rates, a subsequent step will examine opt-out rate designs that would be applicable to all mass market customers.

-Staff notes that there are several initiatives underway to study rate design impacts including rate pilots in areas with AMI, existing TOU rates, Smart Home Rate demonstration projects, and the NGRID Clifton Park demonstration project.
-It is likely that full results of these pilots will not be available until the later assessment of rate designs for all mass market customers.
+Staff notes that there are several on-going initiatives that will inform the rate designs selected for these studies of bill impacts.
+These include rate pilots in areas with AMI, existing TOU rates, Smart Home Rate demonstration projects and the NGRID Clifton Park demonstration project.
+Once the rate designs are determined, the bill impact study can be performed as described below.